Compare Tree Removal Estimates Now

 How much do you tip tree services?

-When it comes to tipping, a rule of the thumb is to tip between 10% and 20% of the total cost of the work.
+When it comes to tipping, a rule of thumb is to tip between 10% and 20% of the total cost of the work.
 And if you have several trimmers working on your trees, distributing the amount among them is the best way to go.

 Do I tip the owner or the workers?